sadanandpai/resume-builder/README.md

 Feel free to use the source to create your resume.
 Basic knowledge of HTML5, CSS and basic knowledge of React is sufficient to customize the resume for your requirements.

+## Use browser built in feature Print (ctrl + P) and use standard A4 size and no margins to save the copy as PDF